ShinsakuIzumi/MGS_browser/README.md

 ![massgame2](https://user-images.githubusercontent.com/76646096/103174110-d0357c00-48a2-11eb-9a4c-739cc3fa57c7.jpg)

 ## Mass Game Simulator [3]
 The mass game simulator (MGS) was developed to overcome difficulties in implementing algorithms for simulating mass games.
-With the MGS, it is possible to simulate mass games only through mouse and keyboard operations without the need for expert knowledge or programming effort.
+With the MGS, we can simulate mass games only through mouse and keyboard operations without the need for expert knowledge or programming effort.
 See [the repository](https://github.com/ShinsakuIzumi/Mass_Game_Simulator) for details.
 Meanwhile, the MGS requires MATLAB, which involves costs and efforts for the software and its installation.
 This limits the number of the potential users of the MGS.

 ## Features of Web-Based Version